TunNyein/eks-blue-green-demo/readme.md

 ## Overview

 This repository demonstrates a Blue/Green deployment strategy on Amazon EKS using two separate clusters for version separation (Blue and Green).
-This architecture includes a privileged access model for developers and operators, managed via EKS Access Entries and Kubernetes RBAC.
+This architecture includes a privileged access model for lead-ops-engineer and junior-ops-engineer, managed via EKS Access Entries and Kubernetes RBAC.

 The project includes: